PPI Wallets Explained: Types, Benefits, Features & Top PPI Wallets in India (2026)

 How to use the PPI Wallets?

-To use a Prepaid Payment Instrument (PPI) wallet, you first need to load funds into it and then you can use it for various transactions like making payments, transferring funds, or withdrawing cash, either through the PPI issuer's app or third-party UPI apps
+To use a Prepaid Payment Instrument (PPI) wallet, you first need to load funds into it, and then you can use it for various transactions like making payments, transferring funds, or withdrawing cash, either through the PPI issuer's app or third-party UPI apps

-What is PPI Wallets API?
+What is the PPI Wallets API?

 A PPI (Prepaid Payment Instrument) wallet API allows developers to integrate and manage prepaid payment instruments, like mobile wallets and prepaid cards, enabling features like loading funds, making transactions, and managing balances.